thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 $ mkdir 01_week
 ```

-Why would we use "01" instead of "1"?
+Why would you use "01" instead of "1"?

 Next week you can start by adding your own `02_week` directory